 - How to Make a Sourdough Starter

-- How to Bake a Delicious Beginner Loaf (no-kneading required)
+- How to Bake a Simple Beginner Loaf

-- How to Bake Scrumptious Sourdough Cinnamon Rolls, Focaccia, Bagels, and more!
+- How to Bake Sourdough Cinnamon Rolls, Focaccia, Bagels, and more!

-- What to Do With Leftover Sourdough Starter
+- What to Do With Leftover Sourdough Discard

-To get started, have a look at my most popular post: Sourdough Bread: a Beginner’s Guide.
+To get started, check out Sourdough Bread: a Beginner’s Guide.

 In 2006, I walked out of my miserable corporate job and into the magical world of cooking.